RyanMConstable/CSGO_Project/README.md

 1) dbconnection.py -> this will be a connection to your own personal database

 ### Run time
-downloadDemsMain.py will be your 'exec' file
+downloadDemsMain.py is the main executable